-The Router supports three popular ways PPPoE, Dynamic IP and Static IP to connect to the Internet.
+The Router supports five popular ways Dynamic IP, Static IP, PPPoE/Russian PPPoE, L2TP/Russian L2TP and PPTP/Russian PPTP to connect to the Internet.
 To make sure the connection type your ISP provides, please refer to the ISP.
 Make sure the cable is securely plugged into the WAN port before detection.

-- Auto Detect If you don't know the connection type your ISP provides, use this option to allow the Quick Setup to search your Internet connection for servers and protocols and determine your ISP configuration. - > PPPoE For this connection, you will need your account name and password from your ISP.
+- Auto Detect If you don't know the connection type your ISP provides, use this option to allow the Quick Setup to search your Internet connection for servers and protocols and determine your ISP configuration. - Dynamic IP Your ISP uses a DHCP service to assign your Router an IP address for connecting to the Internet.
+When the Router connects to a DHCP server, or the ISP supplies you with DHCP connection, please choose this type.
+If you choose this type of connection, you can click Next to continue.